Rohit-Alex/Tsuki-No-Me/README.md

 Compiled Language:
-    i> Source code -> Machine code -> Executable code ii> Executes the entire line in one go. iii> compiled code is optimized for execution and can be executed more quickly than interpreted code.Hence, better performance.
+    i> Source code -> Machine code -> Executable code ii> Executes the entire code in one go. iii> compiled code is optimized for execution and can be executed more quickly than interpreted code.Hence, better performance.

 3> Difference between Client side and server side?